 Herder’s Notes from Kant’s

-Manuscripts: The few pages we have of logic notes stem from four manuscript groups that are accessed by clicking on the red-links in the light yellow window at the top of the page (e.g., [XXV.37]).
+Manuscripts: We have grouped the manuscripts first by their format (8° and 4°) and then by topic (Introduction, Oceans, Land, etc.) and these groups of manuscripts are accessed by clicking on the red-links in the light yellow window at the top of the page (e.g., 8°:[Oceans]).

 Explanatory Notes / Textual Notes: There are two windows with notes: explanatory and textual.
 The text in those windows on this page explains what you will find in them.